Scifabric/docs.pybossa.com/docs/installation/guide.md

 ## Speeding up the site

-PYBOSSA comes with a cache system that *it is disabled by default*.
+PYBOSSA comes with a cache system that *is disabled by default*.
 PYBOSSA uses the [Redis](http://redis.io/) server to cache some objects like projects, statistics, etc. The system uses the [Sentinel](http://redis.io/topics/sentinel) feature of [Redis](http://redis.io/), so you can have several master/slave nodes configured with [Sentinel](http://redis.io/topics/sentinel), and your PYBOSSA server will use them "automagically."

 ### Enabling the cache